Ryde Pier: Additions

+The Southern Railway Act 1924 (14 & 15 Geo.
+5. c. lxvi) transferred the undertaking of the Ryde Pier Company (the road and tramway piers) to the Southern Railway.
+The Southern Railway already owned the railway pier.

 The pier head was remodelled in the 1930s using concrete, and during the Second World War was used for military purposes, after various modifications.

-The Concert Pavilion was at the centre of the narrative in Philip Norman's book, Babycham Night; the author's family ran this venue when it was known as the Seagull Ballroom in the 1950s, and his relatives produced the eponymous champagne perry.
+The concert pavilion was at the centre of the narrative in Philip Norman's book, Babycham Night; the author's family ran this venue when it was known as the Seagull Ballroom in the 1950s, and his relatives produced the eponymous perry.
 The pavilion was later demolished, but a few of the rotting piles are still visible around the edge of an extended car parking area constructed in 2010.

 The tramway closed in 1969 and the structure was partially dismantled.
 This has left the disused and decaying tramway pier between the railway and promenade piers.
 The remaining structure has proved useful for temporary diversions, such as when a ship sliced through the promenade pier in 1974.
 In autumn 2010 the whole length was fitted with a temporary deck to provide a walkway, during re-building works on the Promenade Pier.

 Ryde Pier was made a Grade II listed building in 1976.
-In the early 1980s a modern waiting area, including some of the original buildings, replaced the original Victorian waiting rooms at the pier-head.
+In the early 1980s, the road pier was transferred from British Rail to Sealink, and a modern waiting area, including some of the original buildings, replaced the original Victorian waiting rooms at the pier-head.
 Further modifications were made in 2009, including the provision of a conservatory-style refreshment area with views towards Ryde.
 In May 2011 the lighting columns on the Promenade Pier were fitted with Victorian-style brackets and lanterns.

+The Sealink (Transfer of Ryde Pier) Harbour Revision Order 1991 (SI 1991/107) transferred ownership of the road pier from Sealink Harbours Limited to Wightlink, and made Wightlink the harbour authority for the waters immediately surrounding the pier.

+The Ryde Pier Harbour Revision Order 2010 (SI 2010/1900) gave Wightlink the power to make byelaws to regulate the use of the road pier.